sahib/rmlint/docs/rmlint.1.rst

 DESCRIPTION
 ===========

-``rmlint`` finds space waste and other broken things on your filesystem and offers to remove it.
+``rmlint`` finds space waste and other broken things on your filesystem.

 Types of waste include:
 * Duplicate files and directories.
 * Nonstripped Binaries (Binaries with debug symbols).
 * Broken links.
 * Empty files and directories.
 * Files with broken user or group id.

+``rmlint`` will not delete any files.
+It does however produce executable output (for example a shell script) to help you delete the files if you want to.

 In order to find the lint, ``rmlint`` is given one or more directories to traverse.
 If no directories or files were given, the current working directory is assumed.
-``rmlint`` will take care of things like filesystem loops and symlinks during traversing.

-Found duplicates are divided into the original and duplicates.
-Original are what ``rmlint`` thinks to be the file that the user wants to keep.
-You can drive the original detection with the `-S` option.
-If you know which path contains the originals you can name the path after giving the special path **//**,

-``rmlint`` will not delete any files.
-It only produces executable output (for example in the form of a shell script) for you to remove it.
+By default, ``rmlint`` will ignore hidden files and will not follow symlinks (see traversal options below).  ``rmlint`` will first find "other lint" and then search the remaining files for duplicates.

+Duplicate sets will be displayed as an original and one or more duplicates.
+You can set criteria for how ``rmlint`` chooses using the `-S` option (by default it chooses the first-named path on the command line, or if that is equal then the oldest file based on mtime).
+You can also specify that certain paths **only** contain originals by naming the path after the special path separator **//**.

 Examples are given at the end of this manual.